 Building on this foundation, this program seeks to support strategies that connect, through creative practice, ways of life that may not naturally collaborate or see eye-to-eye.
-As such, the initiative is especially interested to support projects working to build common ground between communities historically separated by differences defined by geography, economics, race, identity, and/or politics.
+As such, the initiative is especially interested to support projects that seek to build alliances, partnerships, and sustainable working engagements between communities historically separated by differences defined by geography, economics, race, identity, politics, privilege, or other impactful social determinants.

 For this reason, the support provided through this project is open to arts organizations as well as other civic non-profits — including in the arenas of health, community development, faith, community organizing, or social service — that will use arts and culture as a strategy to build bridges across divides in their communities, or in partnership with adjacent, or even distant communities.

 The program is specifically interested to support projects that have a systems analysis or social justice framework and that demonstrate a long-term commitment, in contrast to one-off or project-based efforts.

 The six-month planning process will support organizations in advancing program design, evaluation, visibility, and funding.
 Additionally, the process will assist organizations with their plans to build institutional wealth in the form of working capital, reserves, and/or other relevant instruments.

 This dual focus — on program development and institutional wealth — recognizes the historical lack of equity in American communities and American philanthropy, and the importance of building institutional wealth for the long-term sustainability of non-profit organizations.

 Some examples of work from the field that inspire this program include: